This guide will cover how to configure and manage the ODX server.

 1. In the Manage ODX Servers window, right-click an ODX Server and click Add SQL Server Data Storage.

-For additional information and to see how to add and synchronize data sources, please view the User Guide
+For additional information on adding and synchronizing data sources, please view this section in the User Guide on ODX Data Sources.